RackTables/racktables/README.md

 ## 1. Prepare the server

-RackTables uses a web-server with PHP (7.1 or newer) for front-end and a MySQL/MariaDB server version 5 for back-end.
+RackTables uses a web-server with PHP (7.0 is the minimum required version, 7.1 is the minimum tested version, 7.3 is the recommended version) for front-end and a MySQL/MariaDB server version 5 or later for back-end.
 The most commonly used web-server for RackTables is Apache httpd.

 ### 1.1.
 Install MySQL server